patricklam/plam.new-webpage/content/post/20240728-overland-track-kia-ora.md

 # To the Gap

 Pelion Gap is where one turns off the main Overland Track for Ossa and Pelion East.
-We left just before 7AM and walked mildly uphill through the forest for two hours.
+We left New Pelion Hut just before 7AM and walked mildly uphill through the forest for two hours.
 Not much to say about this part of the walk.
 We saw some mushrooms, pholiota malicola?

 We've previously talked about currawongs' propensity to steal food.
 They can open zippers.
-There's a warning about them on a sign on the ground.
+At Pelion Gap, there's a warning about them on a sign on the ground.

 Not wanting to reproduce the Cradle Mountain lack of food problem, this time I brought my pack up, though we put everything heavy into MP's pack.